mvysny/vaadin-on-kotlin/docs/creating_ui.md

 In this guide we will not focus on the client-side part; instead we will focus on how to compose the server-side components.

 The components are typically rich in functionality.
-For example `ComboBox` does not render into the HTML `<input>` element but it instead renders a rich `<div>` hierarchy which allows features not possible with the `<input>` element such as auto-completion.
+For example `ComboBox` does not render into the HTML `<input>` element but it instead renders a rich `<div>` hierarchy which allows for features which are not possible with the `<input>` element, such as auto-completion.
-There is a big palette of pre-made components which we compose and nest in the server-side Java code.
+There is a big palette of pre-made components, and we use server-side Java code to we compose and nest them.
 Vaadin then makes sure to call the client-side of every component, to render the proper HTML elements.
 The rendering process is typically self-contained, implemented in the component client-side code and typically can not be controlled from server-side Java.